 Another customer walks out of the door or hangs up the phone vowing never to return to your place of business again.
-What’s the big deal?
+What’s the big deal, and what business costs are involved?
 You can’t please everyone, right?
 There’s more where they came from, right?

 That’s the attitude of many employees these days, or so it would seem from their behavior.
 Advertising campaigns would have you believe that customers are “kings,” “queens” or the “reason for our existence.”
 If this were true, why are so many customers angry, irritated or cranky?
 Customer dissatisfaction is running high and the Internet has given it an outlet for expression.

-In today’s world, negative customer experiences seem to outnumber positive ones at an alarming ratio.
+In today’s world, negative customer experiences seem to outnumber positive ones at an alarming ratio and has negative business costs.
 Customers who have bad experiences become “detractors” in the marketplace.
 They are highly likely to say something negative to a friend or colleague about their interaction.
 And if the experiences they have with a company become too difficult or don’t provide enough value for them, the company loses them as a customer and as a potential advocate.

 In this recession economy—with so many people not buying—that number is higher than it’s ever been.
 That’s a crisis in almost any company—not enough customers to buy and there is no reason for the company to exist.
 Companies usually lose between 10% to 30% of their customers annually, and even more in the online world.

 Customers leave for many reasons.
 Some move, some die, some go out of business, some are wooed away by the competition, but overwhelmingly customers leave because they simply feel you don’t care enough about them or their business.
 You may care, but if they perceive you don’t, well then, in their minds—you don’t.